felixfirefighter/the-one-template/README.md

 ##### Better Comments

-Description: Improve your code commenting by annotating with alert, informational, TODOs, and more!
+Improve your code commenting by annotating with alert, informational, TODOs, and more!
-Publisher: Aaron Bond

 ##### CSS Modules

-Description: Visual Studio Code extension for CSS Modules
+Visual Studio Code extension for CSS Modules
-Publisher: clinyong

 ##### ESLint

-Description: Integrates ESLint JavaScript into VS Code.
+Integrates ESLint JavaScript into VS Code.
-Publisher: Microsoft

 ##### Prettier - Code formatter

-Description: Code formatter using prettier
+Code formatter using prettier
-Publisher: Prettier

 ##### Prisma

-Description: Adds syntax highlighting, formatting, auto-completion, jump-to-definition and linting for .prisma files.
+Adds syntax highlighting, formatting, auto-completion, jump-to-definition and linting for .prisma files.
-Publisher: Prisma